7 Electric Scooter for Adults in 2026: Tested, Compared, and Ranked

 Legal Considerations: Don’t Ignore This

-In the United States, electric scooter for adults regulation is a patchwork:
+In the United States, regulation is a patchwork:

 • Federal level: No national law specifically governing e-scooters.
 They’re generally treated as “low-speed electric bicycles” under CPSC guidelines if under 20 mph and 750W.